 1. Capture It

 Note that not all woodworking machine manufacturers thoroughly test their hood designs, and as a result, not all dust is collected even at the recommended air velocity in some machines.
 In these instances, it may be necessary to redesign and adjust the machine hoods.

 How do you know if you should adjust your machine hood?
 If the machine manufacturer's specifications are being met at the hood and dust is still not captured reliably, changes are necessary.

 2. Transport It

-Once dust is captured at the source, it must be reliably transported to the dust collector.
+Once the dust is captured at the source, it must be reliably transported to the dust collector.
 The air velocities required to reliably transport the contaminant vary depending on the contaminant type.

 The American Conference of Governmental Industrial Hygienists provides recommended design velocities for different types of contaminants:

 Depending on the specifics of the materials and processes used in each facility, the minimum transport velocity can be from 2000 feet per minute up to 4000 feet per minute.